 This jewelry style which was developed in the 1940s and 1950s in response to a popularity for bold, eye-catching graphic designed jewelry pieces that were easy to reproduce.
 Cocktail rings and bracelets were made with impressive volume and exuberant shapes.
 Often colorful designed pieces, with rubies, sapphires and spinel.

-Commonly we speak of vintage jewelry, when a piece was made before 1980.
-You see yellow or brushed gold for the sixties, colorful stones in larger cocktail rings in the fifties and large ear clips (for example the ‘door knocker’ model) in the seventies.
+Vintage jewelry used to refer to pieces from the 1950s to the 1980s, but now the 1990s and unique pieces from more recent decades are popular with 'vintage' fans.
+You typically see yellow or brushed gold for the sixties, colorful stones in larger cocktail rings in the fifties and large ear clips (for example the ‘door knocker’ model) in the seventies.
 Also, cabochon cut colored stones and geometric brooches were seen a lot.